 HD is difficult to treat.
-There are no FDA-approved drugs for HD.
-The leading cognitive-behavioral model of HD stipulates that symptoms result from distal factors (e.g., early experiences), cognitive deficits, and aberrant emotional responses which result in acquiring and difficulty discarding 28.
-Targeted cognitive behavioral therapy (CBT) and peer workshops are efficacious 29–31, however most patients continue to suffer from symptoms after completing treatments 32 and treatments’ acceptability is mediocre 33.
-Patients’ sleep disturbance may constrain treatment gains as it affects relevant brain circuits and indeed CBT for HD does not modify subjective sleep disturbance 34.
-There is an urgent need to develop new therapeutic interventions.
-Targeting HD patients' sleep may provide new therapeutic targets and refine HD’s underlying neuropathology.
+There are no FDA-approved drugs for the treatment of HD.
+The leading cognitive–behavioral model of HD suggests that symptoms result from distal factors (e.g., early experiences), cognitive deficits, and aberrant emotional responses that result in the acquisition of items and subsequent difficulty discarding them 28.
+Targeted CBT and peer workshops have been shown to be efficacious in treating the disorder 29–31.
+However, most patients continue to suffer from symptoms after the completion of treatment 32, and the acceptability of treatment is mediocre 33.
+The sleep disturbance that patients with HD experience may constrain any gains from treatment as such disturbance affects the relevant brain circuits and indeed CBT for HD does not modify subjective sleep disturbance 34.
+There is therefore an urgent need to develop new therapeutic interventions.
+Investigating the sleep of patients with HD may provide new therapeutic targets and refine our understanding of the underlying neuropathology of HD.

 Current experiment

-I suggest that sleep disturbance impairs HD patients’ saliency, cognitive control, and emotional neural circuits.
-Patients with aberrant saliency, reduced cognitive control and increased emotional reactivity will experience aggravated hoarding severity.
-The current study aims to mitigate scientific and clinical gaps in our understanding of sleep disturbance in HD and its interaction with cognition, emotion, decision making and clinical symptoms.
-I will test objective and subjective sleep patterns in a large sample of HD patients, a clinical control group of OCD patients, and healthy adults (phase 1).
+I suggest that sleep disturbance impairs saliency, cognitive control, and emotional neural circuits in patients with HD.
+Patients who experience aberrant saliency, reduced cognitive control, and increased emotional reactivity will experience aggravated hoarding severity.
+The current study aims to address scientific and clinical knowledge gaps in our understanding of the role sleep disturbance plays in HD and its interaction with cognition, emotion, decision making, and clinical symptoms.
+I will test objective and subjective sleep patterns in a large sample of patients with HD, a clinical control group of patients with obsessive–compulsive disorder (OCD), and a control group of healthy adults (phase 1).
 I will then assess how impairing (phase 2) and improving sleep (phase 3) alters patients’ cognition and clinical symptoms.

-B. Research objectives & expected significance
+B. Research objectives and expected significance

-Sleep is imperative for mental and physical health.
-It affects neurocognitive processes which are central in HD.
-CBTI regulates these circuits 22.
-However, there are no objective sleep studies in HD and no studies testing how sleep interventions affect HD symptoms.
-This project’s overarching goal is to study the role sleep disturbance plays in HD by characterizing patients’ sleep and testing how two sleep interventions affect HD symptoms and patients’ cognition and clinical symptoms.
+Sleep is imperative for both mental and physical health.
+Sleep affects neurocognitive processes that play a central role in HD.
+CBTI can help to regulate these circuits 22.
+However, no studies of patients with HD have been performed that involved objective sleep measures; there have also been no studies that have explored how sleep interventions can affect HD symptoms.
+The overarching goal of this project is to study the role sleep disturbance plays in HD by characterizing patients’ sleep and testing how two types of sleep interventions can affect HD symptoms and patients’ cognition and clinical symptoms.

-We need validated tasks to understand neurocognitive correlates of HD 35.
-Cognitive control differences between HD patients and healthy adults may result from lower level attention processes or arousal 36.
-We recently validated a new task teasing apart cognitive control and lower-level attention processes (Fig. 4).
-Our task allows testing which neurocognitive processes differ between HD, OCD, and healthy participants.
-We will also report which neurocognitive processes are correlated with symptoms severity.
-This project’s findings will lead to targeted brain imaging studies incorporating objective sleep and neurocognition.
+Validated tasks are necessary to understand the neurocognitive correlates of HD 35.
+Cognitive control differences between HD patients and healthy adults may result from lower levels of attention processes or arousal 36.
+We recently validated a new task used to tease apart cognitive control and lower-level attention processes (Fig. 4).
+This task allows us to test which neurocognitive processes differ among HD, OCD, and healthy participants.
+We will also report which neurocognitive processes are correlated with symptom severity.
+The findings of this project will be used to inform targeted brain-imaging studies incorporating objective sleep and neurocognition measures.